 So is there a way to fight back?
 Is there a way to pick up legitimate tickets from sites like Ticketmaster without paying a huge amount over the cover price?
 There is, but unfortunately the only way is to act like a ‘scalper’ and play their game.
 Of course, this is not something we encourage, but you can use this method legitimately to get tickets for you and your friends and family.

-Playing the Scalper’s Game
+Buy Ticketmaster Proxies and Play the Scalper’s Game

 So how do you do this?
 How can you get a few tickets for your friends without paying hundreds?
 Well, unfortunately as we mentioned there’s only one reliable method and that’s to use the same tactic as the people buying hundreds.
 Of course, this method is always open to abuse but in reality it’s the only way to compete without having to pay a fortune.